Cheapism is editorially independent. We may earn a commission if you buy through links on our site.

 Cheapism

 A lot of less healthy products will try to pass themselves off for healthy choices simply by slapping the word “keto” in front of your face.
-While ”keto” generally goes along with no added sugars or carbs, but that’s where it stops.
+While ”keto” generally goes along with no added sugars or carbs, that’s where it stops.
 Anything else is fair game.

 Made With Real Sea Salt